 The trouble: bacteria can form in water droplets trapped within the oil, says the National Center for Home Food Preservation.
 Plus garlic is a low-acid food (therefore more prone to bacteria formation), and the low-oxygen conditions that bacteria loves are ideal thanks to the oil packing.
 A perfect storm.

 - Whole, unpeeled cloves can be frozen as-is at harvest time, then thawed and used as needed.
 But I prefer to peel each batch, toss them lightly in oil and freeze them in bags or jars (above).
 I don’t thaw my whole cloves before cooking with them, but roast or slowly saute them, or drop them into things like soups then locate and kind of mash them against the side of the pot with a fork or back of a spoon once they soften.

 - Some people prefer the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what is needed for a recipe.

 - Likewise, a puree of garlic and olive oil can be frozen like my other pestos, in cubes or small containers.
 (The University of California at Davis recommends 1 part garlic to 2 parts oil, for a sauté mixture that remains safely frozen but is soft enough to scrape the needed amount off at any time.)

 - With all freezer methods, freeze immediately after preparation; do not refrigerate or store at room temperature even briefly first.

 - Sometimes in midwinter, if I see that I have too much garlic and onions still in storage and worry they won’t last, I freeze them in bags or jars, as whole unpeeled cloves, this way.

-GARLIC COULDN’T BE EASIER TO GROW: Plant like any bulb in fall; topdress with organic fertilizer when shoots start really growing in spring; keep it well-watered during active growth; weed well.
+GARLIC COULDN’T BE EASIER TO GROW: Plant like any bulb in fall, a few weeks before frost is in the ground; topdress with organic fertilizer when shoots start really growing in spring; keep it well-watered during active growth; weed well.
 The details: